-Remember, you must not only clean the mold from your system, but also resolve the issue causing the mold growth.
+Remember, you must not only clean the mold from your system but also resolve the issue causing mold growth.
 If you don’t resolve the issue, the mold growth will return.
 Just another reason regular HVAC maintenance is smart for the health of your home!

 Clean Visible Vents and Fans

-One easy way for homeowners to improve air quality and keep your home clean is by cleaning vents and fans.
+One easy way for homeowners to improve air quality and keep their home clean is by cleaning vents and fans.
 Throughout your home are the heating and air registers that allow the flow of air from your HVAC system into your home.
-Bathrooms, the kitchen and the laundry room usually have fans to help filter smoke and stale air.
+Bathrooms, the kitchen, and the laundry room usually have fans to help filter smoke and stale air.

 Regular cleaning of your vents and fans should be done between scheduled HVAC maintenance.
 This helps ensure the quality of the air in your home is maintained throughout the year.